LCPQ/MSQM/content/presentations.md

 When a defect potential is placed in a material, the material rearranges and the total potential at long-range is screened by the electrons.
 In the finite temperature reduced Hartree-Fock model, small defects are completely screened [1]; the total change in potential decays exponentially.
 On the other hand, in metals at zero temperature, the presence of the Fermi-surface introduces non-analytic behaviour into the independent-particle susceptibility, leading to what are known as Friedel oscillations; the total potential oscillates and decays algebraically.
 In this talk, we will show how this rate of decay depends on the properties of the Fermi-surface.
 Joint work with Antoine Levitt.

 [1] Antoine Levitt, Archive for Rational Mechanics and Analysis 238 (2020) 901–927

-### Quentin Marecat (ICGM, Montpellier)

-**Recursive relations and quantum eigensolver algorithms within modified Schrieffer-Wolff transformations for the Hubbard dimer**

-The emergence of quantum computers has rekindled interest in solving the Hubbard model accurately for any dimension, size, regime, and filling.
-Several quantum algorithms have been proposed for this purpose, targeting both Noisy Intermediate Scale Quantum (NISQ) devices and long-term fault-tolerant quantum devices.
-These algorithms often employ hybrid classical/quantum strategies, such as the Variational Quantum Eigensolver (VQE), to optimize variational parameters on classical computers while applying parameterized unitary transformations on quantum devices.
-One promising approach is the unitary Van-Vleck (VV) similarity transformation[1].
-It involves designing a unitary transformation that rotates the Hubbard Hamiltonian into an effective Hamiltonian in the low-energy subspace.
-This transformation can be used to obtain the ground state (or excited states) of the Hubbard model on a quantum computer.
-However, finding an explicit expression for the VV generator is often challenging, necessitating truncation or approximations such as the Schrieffer and Wolff (SW) transformation[2].
-In this talk, I introduce modifications of the SW generator for the Hubbard dimer, providing both variational and iterative approaches.
-These modified SW transformations approximate, or even per- form the desired block-diagonalization of the Hubbard dimer at infinite perturbation order, similar to the VV generator.
-Two quantum algorithms associated with these modified SW transformations for the Hubbard dimer are presented, demonstrating their effectiveness, especially in the strongly interacting regime[3].

-[1] I. Shavitt, and L. T. Redmon, "Quasidegenerate perturbation theories.
-A canonical van Vleck formalism and its relationship to other approaches.", The Journal of Chemical Physics 73, 5711- 5717.
-(1980).
-[2] J.R.
-Schrieffer, and P.A.
-Wolff, "Relation between the Anderson and kondo hamiltonians", Physical Review 149, 491 (1966).
-[3] Q. Marécat, B. Senjean and M. Saubanère, "Recursive relations and quantum eigensolver algorithms within modified Schrieffer- Wolff transformations for the Hubbard dimer.", Physical Review
-B 107, 155110 (2023).

 ### Long Meng (CERMICS, Paris)